iamnottheway/WeX/README.md

+# Needs some fixes So don't use it yet!
 # WeX : A python weather extractor

 Have you ever wanted to know, the current weather of a place, from a city name in a string?